Healthy Homes Assessment Kingston

 What We Do

-As building inspectors, we deal with all the aspects that come with expert home Inspections.
-We’re here to make sure that you make the best decision when buying your next home.
+As building inspectors, we are experts in all issues that come with specialist house examinations.
+We are there to make sure you make the right decision when purchasing your next property.

-We consider your investment to be a serious one and conduct detailed examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the exciting aspects of owning or purchasing your own house.
+We take your investment seriously We will conduct detailed examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun aspects of purchasing or owning an house.

-We are specialised in a range of solutions to make sure that you are fully updated on the condition of any property you might be considering buying or selling along with other solutions.
+We specialise in a range of solutions to make sure you are fully informed of the condition of any property you might be looking to purchase or sell along with other services.

-We do not just work with you but we also have important clients such as the local authorities, banks, and insurance companies.
-Evidently they appreciate their peace of mind provided, by the data contained in our building inspection reports.
+We don’t just cooperate with you, we also work with some major clients, including the local authorities, banks, and insurance companies.
+They seem to like their peace of mind provided, by the data contained in our building inspection reports.

 Get in Touch - Get Peace of Mind